PocketLLM/hivpn/README.md

 ## Foreground notification & quick tile

-The Android foreground service posts updates on channel `hivpn.tunnel` with a live countdown, country flag, and actions to disconnect or extend (by returning to the app for a fresh ad).
-Capture a device screenshot of the notification on your QA build and place it under `assets/reference/` for documentation parity.
+The Android foreground service posts updates on channel `hivpn.tunnel` with a live countdown sourced from `SystemClock.elapsedRealtime()`, the server’s flag/country, current IP, and actions to disconnect immediately or jump back into Flutter to watch an “extend” rewarded ad (which adds 60 minutes without re-dialling).
+While the screen is interactive the notification refreshes every second; when idle it throttles to ~15 s cadence.
+Capture a device screenshot of the notification on your QA build and place it under `assets/reference/` for release documentation.

 Android 7.0+ devices also get a Quick Settings tile (`HiVPN`) that mirrors the session state and can toggle the tunnel.
 The tile reuses the persisted WireGuard JSON so auto-connect rules (boot/network change) stay honoured even when the Flutter layer is cold.